suhank/zea-engine/docs/api/SceneTree/Parameters/FilePathParameter.md

 <a name="FilePathParameter"></a>

 ### FilePathParameter
-Class representing a file path parameter.
+Represents a specific type of parameter, that only stores file data values.

 **Extends**: <code>Parameter</code>